 Sunflower tattoos are available in a wide variety of sizes and colors.
-They can be depicted with a person’s name or other tattoo symbols to make it more meaningful.
+They can be depicted with a person’s name or other tattoo symbols to make them more meaningful.
 For example, some women may opt to have a sunflower tattoo to symbolize their devotion to their children.
 Others may choose the flower for its simplicity and beauty.

-Sunflowers are always oriented towards the sun.
+Sunflowers are always oriented toward the sun.
 This makes them a great symbol for the love and loyalty you feel for your romantic partner or family members.
 Once you’ve decided to get a sunflower tattoo, you’ll want to spend some time deciding where on your body it would look best.
 You might also want to consider whether you’d like it to be black and white or colorful, how large you’d like it to be, and what style of art would best suit your personality.

 Sunflowers are one of the most common tattoo ideas for women, and for good reason.
 They can be designed in a variety of different ways, and they’re very versatile because they can be worn almost anywhere on the body.
 Sunflowers also come in a variety of different colors, which makes them even more popular.
-Some sunflowers are yellow, while others can be purple, red or orange.
+Some sunflowers are yellow, while others can be purple, red, or orange.
 The color often depends on the design of the tattoo.

 - 1. Arm Sunflower Tattoo

 - 7. Thigh Sunflower Tattoo

 - 14. 3D Sunflower Tattoo